danmichaelo/cif2vasp/README.md

 ### ASE

-The excellent ASE package, available from https://wiki.fysik.dtu.dk/ase/, almost eliminates the need for this script, since converting a file is done with three lines of code:
+The excellent ASE package, available from https://wiki.fysik.dtu.dk/ase/, almost eliminates the need for this script, since converting a file actually is done with just three lines of code:

     from ase import io
     atoms = io.read(jobname+'.cif')